Minnesota prep coaches tighten bonds with sudden shift to distance learning

 “The upside to the huge disappointment in having no season is that our baseball coaching community has really taken the additional free time to put together some great professional development opportunities for each other,” Buteyn said.

-Paul Hodowanic (paul.hodowanic@startribune.com) is a University of Minnesota student on assignment for the Star Tribune.
+Paul Hodowanic (paul.hodowanic@ startribune.com) is a University of Minnesota student on assignment for the Star Tribune.